- Current Projects

 - Login to CMS using their ETSU username and password

 Before attending a workshop each user will need approval from the departments administrator and an account in the content management system.
 The administrator can contact either email@example.com or firstname.lastname@example.org by email to approve the new user.
-The user can then register for the workshop and the Web Technology will set up the user with an account.
+The user can then register for the workshop and the Web Technology Team will set up the user with an account.

 If student workers or graduate assistants will be updating the website, we recommend that in addition to the student, a full-time staff or faculty member will also be attending training.
 This helps ensure consistency when student turnover occurs.